jlmelville/uwot/README.md

 * Numeric `y` vectors do not support missing values.
 Obviously, using nearest neighbor data instead will only be useful if you have a way to assign neighbors to missing data.
-But if you do, then this is currently the only way to use numeric `y` in a semi-supervized mode.
+But if you do, then this is currently the only way to use numeric `y` in a semi-supervised mode.

 Note that you *cannot* pass categorical `y` as nearest neighbor data.
 This is because the processing of the data goes through a different code path that